Plane rice Recipe

 1. As a Side Dish:

-• Serve the fluffy boiled rice alongside your favorite main dishes.
+- Serve the fluffy cooked rice alongside your favorite main dishes.
 It’s a versatile accompaniment that complements a wide range of cuisines.

 2. Stir-Fries and Asian Dishes: